15 Best State Parks in Tennessee

 Hiking trails range from easy to strenuous with the most popular nature trail taking you on an easy 1.75-mile walk around the lake.

 Another way to explore the park is on horseback.
 Bring your own horse or rent one by the day or hour.
 Equestrian campers stay in a specially designated campground with stalls for horses.
-Other accommodations include an RV campground, tent campground with water views, group lodge, and lakeside cabins.
-Chickasaw also has a golf course.
+Other accommodations include an RV campground, a tent campground with water views, a group lodge, and lakeside cabins.
+Chickasaw also has an 18-hole golf course.

 Address: 20 Cabin Lane, Henderson, Tennessee